≡ Menu

 Charging a Tesla Model S. Flickr Image.

-One revenue stream that we have often overlooked is the automotive leasing revenue.
+One of Tesla’s revenue streams that we have often overlooked is the automotive leasing.

-While automotive leasing comprises only 3% of the company’s total revenue, the profitability and gross margin may surprise you.
+While automotive leasing revenue comprises only 2% of the company’s total automotive revenue, it is one of the most profitable with the highest profit margin.

 Let’s take a look.